dimokrit/Tracking-USDT-balance/README.md

 After filling in all the necessary fields and setting the necessary parameters, you just need to run the Tracking script for one-time tracking, and the Cron script to run a cyclic check.
 ________________________
-Later I will add autoplay of the code in case of errors
+Later I will add autoplay of the code in case of errors.
 ________________________
 ### Thanks for watching!